We offer to get you the best

 What is Bridging Finance?

 Bridging finance typically takes the form of a very short-term bridging loan.
 The term might be for 12 months, or even less.
 A common scenario would be getting a bridging loan to pay for a property bought at auction.
-It allows you to secure title to the property then take your time setting up a favourable mortgage.
+It allows you to secure title to the property then take your time setting up a favorable mortgage.

 However, individuals and businesses of all kinds use these loans to keep a positive cash flow until some kind of funding or long-term financing comes through.